RedisLabs/gkemarketplace/README.md

 ### Permissions

-User who builds and deploys the solution would need "Kubernetes Engine Admin" and "Editor" permissions.
+Users who build and deploy the solution would need "Kubernetes Engine Admin" and "Editor" permissions.

 ### Create (or use an existing) Google Kubernetes Engine cluster

 Redis Enterprise requires at least 5 CPUs and 16GB RAM for each worker node.
 If you already have an existing cluster that matches the CPU and memory requirements, then skip this step.
-If not create a new GKE cluster that matches this specification.
+If not, create a new GKE cluster that matches this specification.
 See below for an example

 ```shell
 export CLUSTER=redis-cluster